 Helen S. Faison Endowed Chair

-T. Elon Dancy II is the director of the Center for Urban Education at the Pitt School of Education.
+T. Elon Dancy II is the executive director of the Center for Urban Education at the Pitt School of Education.
 As an education sociologist, he studies educational settings as sites for social identity development.
 His research focuses on access and equity in the educational pipeline as informed by race, gender, class, and other sociopolitical locations.
-His work explores questions related to sociohistorical contexts, masculinity formations, and how institutional praxis affects students’ academic and social outcomes.
+He explores questions related to sociohistorical contexts, masculinity formations, and students’ academic and social outcomes.

 White Co-Conspirators Groups